Lessa-github/SkillSwap-project/README.md

 CSS3: For all custom styling, layout (Flexbox/Grid), and responsiveness.

-JavaScript (ES6+): For all client-side logic, including DOM manipulation, event handling, filtering, and interacting with localStorage.
+JavaScript: For all client-side logic, including DOM manipulation, event handling, filtering, and interacting with localStorage.

 Setup and Installation
 This project requires no complex installation or dependencies.